 For this problem, you must change your neiman before changing the starter, otherwise you will risk damaging a new starter!

-You want to start, you turn the ignition key and no noise is heard:
+If you want to start and when you turn the ignition key and nothing happens, no noise of starting is heard

 1. Check the state of your battery